Retro Rocket OS

 • The second parameter is a storage device name.
 Storage device names are allocated by the system.
 Hard disks (SATA, NVMe etc) start with hd and are suffixed by number starting at 0, so the first found hard disk is hd0, the next hd1 etc. Ram disks start with ram amd a number.
 CD/DVD drives start with cd and a number.

-• The third parameter is a filesystem type, supported file system types are listed below.
+• The third parameter is a file system type, supported file system types are listed below.

 File system type Full name Description